Meet our team

 Programs

 Sherry is an integral voice and advocate for young children.
-With an “advocacy by doing” philosophy, she has been an effective driver of universal prekindergarten, school/community partnerships, and early childhood workforce initiatives.
-She has leveraged her consulting roles with the programs team, the Early Learning Partnership of Chittenden County, and the Northern Lights Career Development Center for Early Childhood Professionals to facilitate change.
-She joined the programs team full-time in the fall of 2017 and leads the Quality Program Expansion and Workforce Development Initiatives.
-Before beginning her consulting career in 2008, She spent over 20 years as the director of the Greater Burlington (VT) YMCA Early Childhood and Family Programs.
+With an “advocacy by doing” philosophy, she has been an effective driver of universal prekindergarten, school/community partnerships, and early childhood education workforce initiatives.
+She has leveraged her consulting roles with Let’s Grow Kids, the Early Learning Partnership of Chittenden County, and the Northern Lights Career Development Center for Early Childhood Professionals to facilitate change.
+She joined the LGK team full-time in the fall of 2017 to lead the Quality Program Expansion and Workforce Development Initiatives.
+Before beginning her consulting career in 2008, she spent 23 years as the director of the Greater Burlington (VT) YMCA Early Childhood and Family Programs.

-Throughout her career, LouAnn has focused on advocacy, consulting, and teaching with a goal toward workforce development for the child care profession.
-She most recently worked as a STARS coordinator and prior to that she was the director of Robin’s Nest Children’s Center in Burlington.
-In her current role, she supports the development of networks using a collaborative, community approach to increasing the quality and viability of Vermont child care program.
+Throughout her career, LouAnn has focused on advocacy, consulting, and teaching with a goal toward child care business sustainability and workforce development for the child care profession.
+Before joining LGK, LouAnn coordinated VT’s Step Ahead Recognition System (STARS).
+Prior to that she was the director of Robin’s Nest Children’s Center in Burlington for 25 years and an instructor of early education courses at local colleges.
+In her current role, she supports projects that strengthen the sustainability of child care businesses, that address compensating a professional early childhood workforce, and that work toward developing future early childhood advocates and leaders.

 Didi is a strong advocate for enhancing professional opportunities for child care providers and increasing high-quality care for Vermont’s young children.
 As a strategic initiatives manager, her support and leadership will focus on the northern Vermont region.
 She has 30 years of experience in the early childhood field having held teaching and administrative positions in a variety of settings including 20 years at the Greater Burlington (VT) YMCA.

-Lorraine’s considerable experience in the child care profession has positioned her well for her work on child care viability strategies.
-Previously, she served as the resource development specialist for the Lamoille Family Center (2000–2013), the Lamoille Starting Points coordinator, and was a member of the Lamoille Building Bright Futures Council.
+Lorraine’s considerable experience in the Early Childhood profession has positioned her well for her work as a child care advocate and Senior Manager for Let’s Grow Kids.
+Throughout her 11 years at LGK, Lorraine has provided team leadership and management to implement strategies that strengthened the early childhood education ecosystem and engaged Early Childhood Educators in the advocacy necessary to achieve the LGK mission.
+Previously, she served as the resource development specialist for the Lamoille Family Center (2000–2013), the Vermont Early Childhood Network coordinator, and was a leadership team member of the Local Building Bright Futures Council.
 Earlier on and for over two decades, she was a center director, a preschool teacher and a toddler teacher.

-Chris has been involved with the early childhood profession for over 20 years as the owner and educator of a 5-star home-based program, the first program in the state to achieve stars.
-She has provided support to peers and the profession as an instructor, a professional development specialist for the Council of Professional Recognition, a qualified observer for the Northern Lights career ladder and a member of the VTAEYC board.
+Chris has been involved with the early childhood profession for over 28 years as the owner and educator of a 5-star home-based program.
+She has provided support to peers and the profession as an instructor, a professional development specialist for the Council of Professional Recognition, a qualified observer for the Northern Lights career ladder and a Provider in Residence for Homegrown Childcare where she mentors and supports ECE leaders across the nation in advocacy and sustainability efforts.
 In 2016, Chris was recognized as an Early Childhood Superhero as well as a VTAEYC Magnificent Mentor.
-Her current role as community and program specialist allows her to continue her passion of working with the profession to ensure all children have the opportunity for high-quality, affordable early childhood care and education.
+Her current role as an Early Childhood Program Specialist allows her to continue her passion of working with the VT ECE profession to increase program stability and ensure children and families have the opportunity for high-quality, affordable early childhood care and education through successful implementation of Act 76.

 Interested in joining the Let’s Grow Kids team?